1.2 What does an archive look like and what does it do?

 • provides research data to a variety of users via the Internet.

 What data archives for social sciences look like differs considerably between European countries.
-They can vary in size, designated community, position in the wider context, ander services performed, for example.
+They can vary in size, designated community, position in the wider context, and services performed.

-Differences in size can be defined as the differences in the number of employees, number of archived datasets or number of datasets available in English.
+Differences in size can be defined as the differences in the number of employees, number of archived datasets, or number of datasets.
 An example of a smaller archive is the Czech Social Science Data Archive (CSDA), while an example of a larger archive is the UK Data Service (UKDS).
 For more information, you can browse the archives' websites, or refer to 'DMEG - Chapter 7 Discover' (CESSDA Training Team, 2017 - 2022).

 What does a social science data archive do?

 The actual tasks of a social science data archive can be very broad and extensive.
-They vary based on the characteristics of an archive and its context, and can be developed and updated based on new insights.
+They vary based on the characteristics of an archive and its context, and can be developed and updated.

 An archive acquires data and documentation from the data producers, checks the quality of the documentation and data, prepares it for being shared with users and makes it available.
-In some countries where the archiving of data from publicly funded research projects is not mandatory, an archive actively addresses owners of data and asks them to provide their data for archiving.
-An archive also stores data and documentation, maintains and updates databases and file formats, and provides services to their users.
+In countries where the archiving of data from publicly funded research projects is not mandatory, an archive can actively address owners of data and ask them to provide their data for archiving.
+An archive also stores data and documentation, maintains and updates databases and file formats, and provides services to its users.
 Archives also provide training for data users (researchers, students, data journalists), data producers and the archiving community, e.g. the employees of other social science data archives.

 What are the core job titles and what do they do?